What is an expert?

-The conclusions reached is that rather than any pre-existing aptitude to becoming an expert in chess, memory or anything else, it is hard work, diligence and a single-minded approach to whatever it may be that they are trying to master over an extended time period.
+The conclusion reached is that rather than any pre-existing aptitude to becoming an expert in chess, memory or anything else, it is hard work, diligence and a single-minded approach to whatever it may be that they are trying to master over an extended time period.

-For the chess grandmasters, they may have been playing daily for 20 years before becoming truly skilled and there is a quoted time of around 10,000 hours of study in ones chosen field before anything close to expert status can be expected.
+For the chess grandmasters, they may have been playing daily for 20 years before becoming truly skilled and there is a quoted time of around 10,000 hours of study in one chosen field before anything close to expert status can be expected.

 Memory, experience and expertise

-So just what makes an expert and how can us ‘norms’ ever hope to become an expert in our chosen discipline?
+So just what makes an expert and how can we ‘norms’ ever hope to become an expert in our chosen discipline?
 Well, the book details a study of chess grandmasters versus skilled but non-expert players.
 One would almost assume that the expert played a different kind of game and would look several moves ahead and play out the best move based on the possible outcomes but the reality was actually very different and the experts seemed to give the move less consideration than the standard players.
 In fact, the experts intuitively knew what to do.